-A Safeguarding Adults response to cases of self-neglect may be initiated if it is deemed appropriate and proportionate.
+A Safeguarding Adults response to cases of self-neglect may be initiated if the adults is deemed at severe risk and unable to change their circumstances due to care and support needs.

 4.4 Domestic abuse

 In some situations where there is domestic abuse the duty to make safeguarding enquires may also apply.